Page loading ... Please wait.

 Printer Friendly Page

-This lovely Chocolate Cupcake is all about having your own little cake that you do not have to share.
-It has a mild chocolate flavor and moist texture that is topped with a rich and creamy chocolate butter frosting.
+Cupcakes are about having your own little cake that you do not have to share.
+These Chocolate Cupcakes are my favorite type of cupcake.
+The combination of a rich and moist chocolate butter cake topped with a rich and creamy chocolate butter frosting is irresistible.
 The frosting can be either piped into lovely swirls or, for the kids, all you need is a quick swipe of frosting with a liberal dusting of colored sprinkles.

-The chocolate butter frosting recipe is adapted from the cookbook Chocolate Bar by Matt Lewis and Alison Nelson who run a chocolate boutique that they call a "candy store for grown-ups" in New York.
+The chocolate butter frosting recipe is adapted from the cookbook Chocolate Bar by Matt Lewis and Alison Nelson who run a chocolate boutique in New York that they call a "candy store for grown-ups".
 It is the type of chocolate frosting my mother always used to cover cakes.
 Made with butter, confectioners (icing or powdered) sugar, vanilla extract and unsweetened chocolate, it is perfect for piping.
-It uses unsweetened chocolate which is also known as baking, plain or bitter chocolate.
+It uses unsweetened chocolate which is also known as baking, plain, or bitter chocolate.
 This is chocolate in its rawest form.
 Chocolate liquor that has been refined and contains 50-55% cocoa butter.
 Since no sugar has been added to the chocolate it has a strong, bitter taste that is used in cooking and baking but is never eaten out of hand.
 When used in this frosting it imparts a deep chocolate flavor.
-Ghirardelli and Baker's unsweetened chocolate can be found on the baking isle of most grocery stores, or other brands I particularly like that can be found in specialty food stores or else on line are Dagoba, Guittard, or Scharffen Berger.
+Ghirardelli and Baker's unsweetened chocolate can normally be found on the baking isle of most grocery stores, or other brands I particularly like that can be found in specialty food stores or else on line are Dagoba, Guittard, or Scharffen Berger.
+If you can't find unsweetened chocolate, you can use either a bittersweet or semi sweet chocolate, although the frosting will have a sweeter flavor.

 Related Recipes You May Like